SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

     }
     return state;

-This is fairly readable, but won’t be after I implement the rest of the features.
-We only have a couple exposed via the command-line handler here, and we’re going to need lots more for a fully-fledged Quacker client.
+This is fairly readable, but won't be after I implement the rest of the features.
+We only have a couple exposed via the command-line handler here, and we're going to need lots more for a fully-fledged Quacker client.

 Here was my first stab.
-It’s using lambdas for conciseness and readability, but in the talk I actually used full-sized anonymous implementations of the `CommandHandler` interface.
+It's using lambdas for conciseness and readability, but in the talk I actually used full-sized anonymous implementations of the `CommandHandler` interface.